 Actress Drew Barrymore is now known for her beauty line, Flower Beauty.
 Products in the line are award-winning and cruelty-free.
 The best part is the line is wallet-friendly.
 Visit a local Walmart to try Flower Beauty products for yourself.
 We suggest the brand’s highlighter stick.

 Hint: One of the most successful women in the beauty industry is a former actress.

-Jessica Alba runs a $1.7 billion company based on non-toxic household goods, according to Forbes.
+Jessica Alba runs a $1.7 billion company based on nontoxic household goods, according to Forbes.
 The division of the company we especially love is the makeup line.
 Jessica Alba’s touted her products on YouTube channels, demonstrating how to use each product on herself or on a model.
-The products are gentle on the skin and of course, actually work.
+The products are gentle on the skin and actually work.

 Hint: This model’s love for makeup inspired her brand.

-Model, Rosie Huntington-Whiteley, collaborates with the brand, Autograph, to make a collection of makeup.
+Model Rosie Huntington-Whiteley collaborated with the brand, Autograph, to make a collection of makeup.
 The shades in Rosie’s line are everyday colors anyone can wear and are makeup-artist approved.
 “The formulas were really important to me so it’s all been tried and tested by myself and by close make-up artist friends of mine as well,” she tells British Vogue.

 Hint: This collection’s so popular, it’s sold out.